 - In Deadly Alliance, he stretches your neck to cartoony proportions, and while he does it, it can be assumed that he's tearing your spinal kord from the rest of your nerves while keeping your head attached.
 It's basically Sub-Zero's head rip, but far less bloody.

 - Heel–Face Brainwashing: In his Mortal Kombat X arcade ending, the Elder Gods acknowledge Quan Chi's slaying of Shinnok by taking away his free will tasking him with destroying Raiden, who had become a new liability for them.

-- Hellish Horse: Can be seen riding one in some of his pre-fight dialogue if he is the first one to speak in Mortal Kombat X. He and the revenants briefly ride some towards the end of story mode.
+- Hellish Horse: Can be seen riding one in some of his pre-fight dialogue if he's the first one to speak in Mortal Kombat X. He and the revenants briefly ride some towards the end of story mode.

 - Insistent Terminology: Quan Chi's use of the word "ninja" to refer to Sub-Zero (who's a Lin Kuei), specifically done as a form of mockery.

 - Instant Expert: According to Deadly Alliance's Konquest Mode, the bulk of Quan Chi's knowledge of the martial arts comes from magic.
 When he was drained of his powers in the fifth plane of the Netherrealm, Quan Chi could only rely on basic Tang Soo Do attacks to ward off Scorpion.

 - Karma Houdini: The ending of 9 makes him one.

 - Karma Houdini Warranty: Subverted.
 His own gets torn in X, thanks to Hanzo/Scorpion beheading him, but this comes with the consequence of Shinnok reviving and the remaining revenants staying that way.

-- Living MacGuffin: Given his magic being the method by which the dead kombatants of 9 were turned into Revenant Zombies, he is this in X, as his magic combined with that of Raiden is the only known method by which the revenant curse can be reversed.
+- Living MacGuffin: Given his magic being the method by which the dead kombatants of 9 were turned into Revenant Zombies, he's this in X, as his magic combined with that of Raiden is the only known method by which the revenant curse can be reversed.
 Raiden manages to revive Scorpion, Sub-Zero and Jax, as they were present after Sonya beat Quan Chi to unconsciousness.
 However, years later after Jax captured Quan Chi, Scorpion attacked and killed him before any of the other revenants could be returned to life.